-Purpose: Calculate the spin texture of the bands fall in the designated energy range defined Estart and Eend.
+Purpose: Calculate the spin texture of bands that fall in the designated energy range defined by Estart and Eend.

-Estart is the lower bound of the energy range of bands for which the spin texture will be calculated.
+Estart: lower bound of the energy range of bands for which the spin texture will be calculated.
 Estart is defined with reference to the Fermi level (electronic chemical potential) calculated internally by FHI-aims.
+Unit: eV

-Unit: eV Eend is the upper bound of the energy range of bands for which the spin texture will be calculated.
+Eend: upper bound of the energy range of bands for which the spin texture will be calculated.
 Eend is defined with reference to the Fermi level (electronic chemical potential) calculated internally by FHI-aims.
-Unit: eV relativistic atomic_zora scalar include_spin_orbit
+Unit: eV